Clarkson-Applied-Data-Science/2024_ia651_RAGHU-_SAI_NATH_REDDY/README.md

 * Model Predictions: [3, 0, 0, 0, 1] are the values predicted by the model for the corresponding instances.
 *Actual Values: [41, 2, 23, 2, 57, 0, 97, 0, 0, 0] are the true or correct values for the same instances.

-*Discrepancy: There's a significant difference between the predicted and actual values, indicating the model might not be performing well for these specific instances.
-This comparison highlights the model's inaccuracy in predicting the target variable for these particular data points

 # Decision Tree